jatkinson1000/rse-skills-workshop/README.md

 - 01: Base code to examine.
 - 02: Apply a formatter to standardise code.
-- 03: Improve code clarity with naming and source changes.
+- 03: Linting and static analysis of code.
-- 04: Linting and static analysis of code.
+- 04: Improve code clarity with naming and removing magic numbers.
 - 05: Writing docstrings and best use of comments.
-- 06: General techniques for better code (magic numbers, string formatting).
+- 06: General techniques for better code.
 - 00: The end point of the workshop - an improved version of the code in exercise 01.